eu-digital-identity-wallet/eudi-lib-jvm-siop-openid4vp-kt/README.md

 - `did` where verifier must send the authorization request signed (JAR) using a key resolvable via DID URL.
 - `verifier_attestation` where verifier must send the authorization request signed (JAR), witch contains a verifier attestation JWT from a trusted issuer

+### Retrieving Authorization Request

+According to OpenID4VP, when the `request_uri` parameter is included in the authorization request wallet must fetch the Authorization Request by following this URI.
+In this case there are two methods to get the request, controlled by the `request_uri_method` comunicated by the verifier:
+- Via an HTTP GET: In this case the Wallet MUST send the request to retrieve the Request Object using the HTTP GET method, as defined in [RFC9101](https://www.rfc-editor.org/rfc/rfc9101.html).
+- Via an HTTP POST: In this case a supporting Wallet MUST send the request using the HTTP POST method as detailed in [Section 5.8](https://openid.net/specs/openid-4-verifiable-presentations-1_0-21.html#name-request-uri-method-post).

+In the later case wallet can communicate its [metadata](src/main/kotlin/eu/europa/ec/eudi/openid4vp/internal/request/WalletMetaData.kt) to the verifier.
+Library supports both methods.

 ### Authorization Request encoding

 OAUTH2 foresees that `AuthorizationRequest` is encoded as an HTTP GET